 Maybe because the remorse of oblivion towards the German philosopher, the city finally decide to honor him and use the Collins piece in 2017 to inaugurate the sixth edition of the prestigious MIF, the Manchester International Festival, an biennial artistic event taking place during two weeks of July, and one of whose great incentives is the fact that all its productions are world premieres.

 Manchester is a fascinating city, which seems to happily ignore that kind of trick called urbanism.
 Inside Manchester cohabit —with medieval freshness, without apparent protocol, wall to wall, shoulder to shoulder, touching and loving each other— old and new architecture, low and tall buildings, Victorian accommodations and skyscrapers, embedded all of them in an impossible plot of streets, canals and train tracks.
-Here it makes no sense to talk about beautiful city or ugly city, because we can somehow feel that here architecture is not designed and built, but simply happens.
+It makes no sense to talk about beautiful city or ugly city, because we can somehow feel that here architecture is not designed and built, but simply happens.
 And what simply happens cannot be subject to aesthetic judgment.
-Beyond its relevant contemporary history, Manchester’s appeal has a lot to do with its brave rejection of conservative and merely aestheticist planning.
+Beyond its relevant contemporary history, Manchester’s appeal is related to its brave rejection of conservative and merely aestheticist planning.
 Don´t need it.
 It is a living city, made of layers of space and time that are connected by luminous scars.

 Every two years, for two weeks, the Festival adds one more layer to the city, which soaks it discreetly and persistently, as if it were part of the weather.
 The MIF is, first and foremost, an atmosphere.
 And this edition of 2019, which ended on July 21, has been doubly so.